-At William G. Kolodner P.A., we have the resources and skills necessary to investigate your car crash.
+At William G. Kolodner Personal Injury Lawyers, we have the resources and skills necessary to investigate your car crash.
 Our car crash lawyers in Baltimore have significant experience investigating and handling speeding accident claims.

 We handle every aspect of your case, including:

 - Investigating the accident to gather evidence of fault,

 - Obtaining copies of medical records, police reports, and crash reports,